 There are some disadvantages to using mechanical pencils for drawing.
-The main ones are that with a normal mechanical pencil you cannot do sketching or shading.
-There is however a special type of mechanical pencil called a clutch pencil that has either 2.0mm or 5.6mm leads which are ideal for smooth even shading.
+The main ones are that with a regular mechanical pencil, you cannot do sketching or shading.
+However, a particular type of mechanical pencil called a clutch pencil has either 2.0mm or 5.6mm leads ideal for smooth, even shading.

 4.2.
 Technical Drawing & Plotting

 Wooden pencils are not generally used for technical drawing, plotting, and map-making as the tip of the pencil requires constant sharpening and cannot produce specific line widths.
-Their points can however be sharpened to a point finer than that which can be achieved with a mechanical pencil and are still used by some professionals.
+However, their points can be sharpened to a point finer than that which can be achieved with a mechanical pencil and are still used by some professionals.

-For architects, draughtsman and cartographers this is where mechanical pencils and professional drafting pencils come into their own right.
+For architects, draughtsmen, and cartographers, this is where mechanical pencils and professional drafting pencils come into their own right.

 With these types of pencils, you can consistently produce precise lines of a certain width.
 You have total control of the line width and how dark it is.

 The graphite hardness determines how dark the pencil will be this is where mechanical pencils are at a disadvantage to wooden pencils.
-With a wooden pencil, the lead bonded i.e. glued to the wood casing which makes it stronger and highly break-resistant.
+The lead is bonded with a wooden pencil, i.e., glued to the wood casing, making it stronger and highly break-resistant.

 The smaller and larger diameters of pencil lead are usually available with a smaller number of graphite grades to choose from: